 When the application for your self-help grant was submitted your organization made a proposal to Rural Development to build a certain number of homes for a certain amount of money.
-The method of calculating that sum used one of three methods allowed in the 1944-I regulation (1944.407).
+The method of calculating that sum used one of four methods allowed in the 1944-I Regulation (1944.407).
+(Three of these are used in new construction and one in rehab or repair.)
 By signing the grant agreement, Rural Development and your organization agreed that this specific amount of money would be paid to your group on a reimbursement basis for actual expenses.
 It is important to operate your program within that figure.

-Budgeting is very important and is discussed in more detail later in this handbook, but needs to be mentioned here as well.
+Budgeting is very important and is discussed in more detail later in this handbook but needs to be mentioned here as well.
 Throughout the operation of the self-help program, keep track of the TA cost.
 There will typically be more spending at the beginning of a grant, due to start-up costs, but this will give you an idea of how the spending compares to production.
 Plan and budget as much as possible to stay within the TA cost that was originally agreed upon.